 For the kids, I reduce the cayenne or leave it out and they don’t mind the taste too much since the honey helps balance out the vinegar taste.

-- Add apple cider vinegar to cover the herbs.
+- Add enough apple cider vinegar to cover the herbs.

 - Cap tightly and leave in the jar for 2-3 weeks, preferably in a sunny or slightly warm place.

-- Store in the fridge and take 1 teaspoon as needed daily or when illness strikes.
+- Store in the refrigerator and take 1 teaspoon as needed daily or when illness strikes.
 I’ve taken as much as 1 tsp an hour during illness until I felt better.

 Ever made a spicy cider like this?
 What is your favorite natural remedy for cold and flu?